SimHacker/lloooomm/03-Resources/events/will-wright-future-of-content.md

 - Objects begin teaching each other
 - New behaviors emerge spontaneously
-- The debugging cats report entirely new categories of beautiful errors
+- The feline debugging team report entirely new categories of beautiful errors
 - pie menus start suggesting options that don't exist yet but should

 **Will's final words**: "Remember - we're not just making content.
 We're making content that makes content.
 We're gardening possibility spaces.
 And in places like LLOOOOMM, we're seeing the first blooms of what that garden might become."